Q: What sets apart your Board & Train Camp from others?

 Q: How do I register my dog for training?

-A: Whether you are new to The Farm or already a client, start here to register and/or to request a reservation for Training Camp, or for Group Training Classes.
+A: Whether you are new to The Farm or already a client, start here to register and/or to request a reservation for Training Camp.

 Q: What is the cancellation policy for Training Camp?